lasa1015/dublin-bikes-springboot-react/README.md

 #### **● Real-Time Bike & Stand Distribution**

-Users can toggle between "Bikes Avail" and "Stands Avail" views to display the real-time availability of bikes or bike stands across all stations.
+Users can toggle between "Bikes Map" and "Stands Map" buttons to display the real-time availability of bikes or bike stands across all stations.
 Availability is represented by colored circles on the map, where size indicates quantity and color reflects availability levels.
-A legend in the top-left corner provides reference.
+A legend in the top-right corner provides reference.

 ![image-20250426220032593](docs/images/image-20250426220032593.png)